princeton-nlp/DensePhrases/README.md

   <img alt="DensePhrases Demo" src="https://github.com/princeton-nlp/DensePhrases/blob/main/densephrases/demo/static/files/preview.gif" width="750px">
 </div>

 <em>DensePhrases</em> is an extractive phrase search tool based on your natural language inputs.
-It enables real-time search of phrase-level answers to your questions or related entities to (subject, relation) pairs in Wikipedia.
-Due to the extractive nature of DensePhrases, it also provides an evidence passage for each phrase.
+From 5 million Wikipedia articles, it can search phrase-level answers to your questions or find related entities to (subject, relation) pairs in real-time.
+Due to the extractive nature of DensePhrases, it always provides an evidence passage for each phrase.
 Please see our paper [
 Learning Dense Representations of Phrases at Scale (Lee et al., 2021)](https://arxiv.org/abs/2012.12624) for more details.

 **\*\*\*\*\* You can try out our online demo of DensePhrases [here](http://densephrases.korea.ac.kr)! \*\*\*\*\***